jeanetteandrews/BusinessAnalyticsHackathon2019/README.md

 # SFU Beedie Business Analytics Hackathon 2019 <br />
 ### Case Context
 How do we predict the rate of churn?
-For this competition, one Canadian telecom company was struggling with the loss of their customers.
+For this competition, one Canadian telecom company was struggling with customer loss.
 Given a [sample](https://github.com/jeanetteandrews/hackathon2019/tree/master/Datasets) of 3,750 customers, my team was tasked to predict the rate of churn of an additional 1,250 customers, as well as find the key variables that indicate customer churn. <br /> We were then tasked to present our findings to judges.
 We were given four hours to complete the hackathon.

 Please view [Case_Context.pdf](https://github.com/jeanetteandrews/hackathon2019/blob/master/Case_Context.pdf) for full details of the hackathon!